 Maybe you don’t mind someone else making money off of videos you worked hard to create but if the videos represent your company’s brand, you certainly care about your brand image.

-As part of my work as an SEO in Houston, I optimize and monitor the performance of client videos.
+As part of my work as an SEO Specialist, I optimize and monitor the performance of client videos.
 While doing so I recently discovered someone had re-uploaded numerous client videos to a YouTube channel.
 Some of the videos had the wrong titles, creating a poor viewer experience.
 Others showed the video content twice in each, making those videos appear poorly created.
 All of the videos were monetized.

 You don’t want another company’s advertising shown before someone can view your video.
 Nor do you want your stolen videos on YouTube or any other site damaging the credibility and trust of your brand.